 To extract the metal from the ore, the rock is melted at a temperature higher than 900 degrees Celsius, which requires much energy.
 Extracting a metal from the rock is so energy-intensive that recycling just 40 aluminum cans will save the energy equivalent of one gallon of gasoline.
 (Mining and Mineral Use | Earth Science, n.d.)

 Although mining provides people with many necessary resources, environmental costs can be high.
 Surface mining clears the landscape of trees and soil, and nearby streams and lakes are inundated with sediment.
-Pollutants from the mined rock, such as heavy metals, enter the sediment and water system.
-Acids flow from some mine sites, changing the composition of nearby waterways.
+Pollutants from the mined rock enter the sediment and water system, such as heavy metals.
+In addition, acids flow from some mine sites, changing the composition of nearby waterways.

-U.S. law has changed so that in recent decades a mine region must be restored to its natural state, a process called reclamation.
+U.S. law has changed so that a mine region must be restored to its natural state in recent decades, a process called reclamation.
 This is not true of older mines.
 Pits may be refilled or reshaped, and vegetation planted.
-Pits may be allowed to fill with water and become lakes or maybe turned into landfills.
+Pits may be allowed to fill with water and become lakes or turned into landfills.
 Underground mines may be sealed off or left open as homes for bats.

-Blood diamonds, also called conflict diamonds, are diamonds mined in conflict areas and sold to finance warlords or invading armies in a geographic region.
-The term “blood” diamonds are used to highlight the negative impacts and consequences of diamonds mined for these ends.
-Often, women and children are enslaved to mine blood diamonds, and other conflict resources, to fund these local and regional wars.
-The Kimberley Process was created to help combat and regulate the flow of diamonds mined around the world to ensure that people were not purchasing blood diamonds.
+Blood diamonds, also called conflict diamonds, are mined in conflict areas and sold to finance warlords or invade armies in a geographic region.
+The term “blood” diamonds highlight the negative impacts and consequences of diamonds mined for these ends.
+Often, women and children are enslaved to mine blood diamonds and other conflict resources to fund these local and regional wars.
+The Kimberley Process was created to help combat and regulate the flow of diamonds mined worldwide to ensure that people were not purchasing blood diamonds.
 Blood diamonds have been mined from Angola, Ivory Coast, Sierra Leone, Liberia, Guinea, and Guinea Bissau.

 A new form of conflict mineral has developed in recent years.
-With the advancement of technology (i.e. laptops, smartphones, tablets), the need and demand for the mineral cobalt have grown rapidly.
+With the advancement of technology (i.e., laptops, smartphones, tablets), the need and demand for the mineral cobalt have grown rapidly.
 It is believed that Subsaharan Africa, specifically Central Africa, has roughly two-thirds of the world’s cobalt.
-To meet the demand, women and children have been imprisoned to extract cobalt from the mines.
-Currently, there is not a formalized process to track and monitor where cobalt comes from.
-Technology companies like Apple, Samsung, Dell, and others are looking at creating their own supply chain for cobalt so that where the cobalt comes from can be monitored.
+Women and children have been imprisoned to extract cobalt from the mines to meet the demand.
+There is no formalized process to track and monitor where cobalt comes from.
+Technology companies like Apple, Samsung, Dell, and others are looking at creating their supply chain for cobalt to monitor where the cobalt comes from.